Group Work: Techniques

 Students in small groups sit in a circle and respond in turn to a question or problem by stating their ideas aloud as they write them on paper.
 The conversation can go around the circle, each student in turn, more than once if desired.
 After the roundtable, students discuss and summarize the ideas generated and report back to the class.

-This can be used an icebreaker or as a tool to generate ideas and discussion.
+This can be used as an icebreaker or as a tool to generate ideas and discussion.
 Ask each student to find one partner they don’t know well.
 Make sure everyone has a partner.
 You can use triads if there is an uneven number of students in the class.
 Students interview their partner for a limited amount of time using interview questions given by the instructor.
 Often questions are opinion- or experience-generated: How do you use writing in your daily life?
 Should premed students study holistic medicine?
 After a set time, students switch roles so that both get a chance to be interviewed.
 Then, join each pair with another pair to form a group of four.
 Each partner in a pair introduces the partner to the other pair and summarizes the partner’s responses.
 Other variations on this activity are possible.

 Thinking-Aloud Paired Problem Solving